 HDD: Minimum of 1 GB for game core, maps, and other files

-Is Minecraft: Education Edition for free?
+Is Minecraft: Education Edition Free?

 Minecraft: Education Edition is available to try out for free!
-You can either use the free trial offered, or try it out using their demo lesson.
-After the trial expires and you complete the demo lesson you will need to buy the full game to continue playing.
+You can either use the free trial offered, or try it out using their demo lessons (which you don't even need an account for).
+The free trial is fully functional and contains all the features of the paid version.

-Is Minecraft: Education Edition the full game?
+Is Minecraft: Education Edition The Full Game?

 Yes and no. Minecraft: Education Edition is designed with teachers and a classroom setting in mind.
 It has plenty of concepts that Minecraft Java/bedrock has, but with additional features to promote a better learning experience.
 MEE also gives special features to teachers that grant them access to an easier-to-control environment.

-Discover Minecraft Education Edition features
+Discover Minecraft Education Edition Features

-1. NPCs (Non-playable characters): Teachers can use characters to help students out while playing the game and completing challenges.
+- NPCs (Non-playable characters): Teachers can use characters to help students out while playing the game and completing challenges.

-2. Camera: The camera feature allows students and teachers to take pictures and collect evidence that they are completing projects.
+- Camera: The camera feature allows students and teachers to take pictures and collect evidence that they are completing projects.
 This is an easy way to document the learning experience.

-3. Chalkboard: This is just like a chalkboard in the classroom!
+- Chalkboard: This is just like a chalkboard in the classroom!
 Teachers can use this to help out students and give instructions within the game.

-4. Allow and Deny Blocks: These blocks create areas where students can or cannot place blocks based on if allow or deny is used.
+- Allow and Deny Blocks: These blocks create areas where students can or cannot place blocks based on if allow or deny is used.
 The deny blocks will stop them from building while the allow blocks grant access.

-5. Border Blocks: These allow players and students to stay within a confined space.
+- Border Blocks: These allow players and students to stay within a confined space.
 This can help teachers keep track of all of their students.

-6. Code Builder and Agent: The Minecraft Education Edition code builder allows students to code programs.
+- Code Builder and Agent: The Minecraft Education Edition code builder allows students to code programs.
 Agents are small robots that can execute the code for you!

-Cool things only in Minecraft Education Edition
+Cool Things Only In Minecraft Education Edition

 Minecraft Education Edition offers so many cool features that cannot be found in the regular base game of Minecraft.
 Here we'll take you through a few fun examples.